Kapranov/nuuanu/README.md

 - block: a list of datalog facts, rules and checks.
   The first block is the authority block, used to define the basic rights of a token
-- Verified: a completely parsed biscuit, whose signatures and final proof have been successfully verified
+- Verified: a completely parsed bisque, whose signatures and final proof have been successfully verified
 - Unverified: a completely parsed, whose signatures and final proof have not been verified yet.
 Manipulating unverified can be useful for generic tooling